 Minimize the Risk of Infection and Scarring With These Tips

-Disclaimer: I am not a professional, but I have learned and tested these tips through experience.
+Please keep in mind that I am not a professional, but I have learned and tested these tips through experience.
 These methods have worked well for me, and to this day, every one of my lobe and cartilage piercings has healed quite nicely.
 Below are the dos and don'ts for minimizing the risk of swelling, infection, and scarring when you get a new piercing.

 Dos: Steps to Take for a New Piercing